Becoming A Strong Buyer Buyer's Questions & Answers To Draft An Offer

 - CLOSING — When you would like to ideally close the transaction.
 What is your best situation?

-- BUYER’S OR SELLING AGENT — Are you comfortable with me as a Selling Agent or as a Buyer’s Agent?
-Most people come to me because of my reputation for professionalism and fairness so if I am the listing agent are you comfortable with that?
+- BUYER’S OR SELLING AGENT — Are you more comfortable working with us as a Selling Agent or as a Buyer’s Agent? if Julie is the listing agent are you comfortable with that?

-- CONTACT — Are you comfortable receiving faxes at your work place?
+- CONTACT — What is the best way for you to receive and sign documents?
+Are you able to receive faxes?
 Can you do electronic delivery?
 What is most convenient and feasible for you?

 - PROPERTY USE — Is this for personal use or will it be used as an income generating property?
 This can make a difference in how we draft your offer.

 - ITEMS INCLUDED — Other than appliances - is there anything else you will eventually like to try and purchase from the seller?
-Remember to ask me about the Bill of Sale.
+Remember to ask us about a Bill of Sale.

 - OTHER ITEMS — In general, are there any other questions or issues surrounding the process that haven’t been covered here you are concerned about?
 (Such as early occupancy... etc.)